sergiou87/SPInteractivePopNavigationController/README.md

 3. Create your feature branch.
 4. Commit your changes, push to your fork and submit a pull request.

-## Apps using SPInteractivePopTransition
+## Apps using SPInteractivePopNavigationController

 * [Fever](https://itunes.apple.com/us/app/fever-event-discovery-app/id497702817?mt=8)

 ## License

-SPInteractivePopTransition is available under the MIT license.
-See the [LICENSE file](https://github.com/sergiou87/SPInteractivePopTransition/blob/master/LICENSE) for more info.
+SPInteractivePopNavigationController is available under the MIT license.
+See the [LICENSE file](https://github.com/sergiou87/SPInteractivePopNavigationController/blob/master/LICENSE) for more info.